briandeng030216/MLB-Player-Stats-Prediction/README.md

 ### File and Folder
 - Folder: data <br>
 All the original data files are stored in the folder data.
 There are two more folders inside: batting and pitching.
 Batting folder contains all the batting data files, and pitching folder contains all the pitching data files.
-All the files are .csv format and downloaded from FanGrapjs website. <br>
+All the files are .csv format and downloaded from FanGraphs website. <br>

 - File: data_description.txt <br>
 This file contains the brief description and some explaination of data. <br>